 Check the fit of the adapter to dial

-Add the Epoxy Resin inside the tube - Do not add too much to avoid it oozing out the sides when the adapter is in!
+Add a VERY SMALL dab of Epoxy Resin inside the tube - Do not add too much to avoid it oozing out the sides when the adapter is in!